Update on non-unitary mixing in the recent NO$\nu$A and T2K data: Results

-In case of T2K, the best-fit point is explained by the $---$ case, with the expected $\nu_e$ ($\bar{\nu}_e$) events being $108$ ($19$), compared to the observed event number $107$ ($15$).
-However, there is a near degenerate best-fit at $+-+$ with the expected $\nu_e$ ($\bar{\nu}_e$) events being $115$ ($17$).
-At the standard best-fit point $+++$, the expected $133$ $\nu_e$ events is much higher than the observed $107$ events, but the proximity of $21$ expected $\bar{\nu}_e$ events to the $19$ observed events makes it allowed at $1\,\sigma$.
-Similarly, $-++$ is also allowed at $1\,\sigma$.
+For T2K, the best-fit point, for non-unitary mixing scheme due to $\alpha_{10}$, corresponds to the $--+$ configuration, yielding $108$ $\nu_e$ and $19$ $\bar{\nu}_e$ events, in excellent agreement with the observed values of $107$ and $15$.
+A near-degenerate solution is found for $+-+$, with $114$ $\nu_e$ and $17$ $\bar{\nu}_e$ events.
+At the standard best-fit point $+++$, the predicted $\nu_e$ rate ($133$ events) significantly exceeds the observed value; however, the predicted $\bar{\nu}_e$ rate ($21$ events) remains close to the observed one, allowing this configuration at the $1,\sigma$ level.
+The $-++$ configuration is also allowed at $1,\sigma$.

-A detailed discussion on the effect of $\alpha_{00}$ and $\alpha_{10}$ on oscillation probabilities and electron and positron appearance event numbers has been performed and is presented in Appendix~\ref{prob+event}.
-From the discussion in Appendix~\ref{prob+event}, we can conclude that it would be unwise to say that $\alpha_{00}$ can resolve the tension.
-However, the tension can be resolved with non-unitary mixing due to $\alpha_{10}$.
-We analysed the data with non-unitary mixing due to $\alpha_{11}$ as well and found that the result remain the same as the unitary mixing case.
+A detailed discussion of the impact of $\alpha_{10}$ on oscillation probabilities and appearance event rates is presented in Appendix~\ref{prob+event}.
+From this analysis, we conclude that the tension between \nova and T2K can be alleviated by non-unitary mixing driven by $\alpha_{10}$, with a preferred value $|\alpha_{10}|=0.06$.
+We emphasise, however, that this value lies outside the current $90\%$ confidence-level bound from global fits~\cite{Blennow:2025qgd}.